Supporting your Child

 These children usually have an Education, Health and Care Plan (EHCP).
 This means your child will have been identified by the class teacher/SENDCo as needing a particularly high level of individual or small group teaching which cannot be provided from the budget available to the school.

-- Local Authority central services such as the ASD Team or Sensory Service (for students with a hearing or visual need)
+- Local Authority central services such as the Autism and Social Communication Team or Sensory Service (for students with a hearing or visual need)

 - Outside agencies such as the Speech and Language Therapy (SALT) Service